satorici/satori-docs/satori_help/docs/notifications.md

 1. Go to the web version of Slack and to the channel that you're interested in.
 2. In your web browser's URL bar, you will see a URL that looks like this: <https://app.slack.com/client/T00000000/C00000000>.
 The part after '/client/' is split into two segments by a slash.
+3. In team settings, in your Satori CI dashboard, select your **Team**>**Settings**
-3. Put the first segment (e.g., 'T00000000') as the workspace ID, and
+4. Put the first segment (e.g., 'T00000000') of the url in **the Worskspace ID**
-4. The second segment (e.g., 'C00000000') as the channel ID.
+5. Insert your default channel to get notifications in the **Default Channel** field (use this channel for the step 6 & 7)
+6. Select **Add satori to workspace** and follow the intructions on the slack website to add it
-5. Invite the bot to a channel with /invite @SatoriCIBot
+7. Invite the bot to a channel with /invite @SatoriCIBot in the channel on your Slack Workspace

 ### Discord